Judas and the Black Messiah: Plot

-After Hampton's appeal is rejected, FBI Director J. Edgar Hoover orders Hampton be "neutralized" before he returns to prison.
-Mitchell corners O'Neal into helping with the plan by warning him that the BPP will retaliate against him if they find out he's an informant, and O'Neal reluctantly agrees to help.
-O'Neal is later handed a vial of sedatives and ordered to drug Hampton's drink with it by another undercover FBI collaborator, who hands O'Neal his old fake FBI badge.
-The next evening, BPP members gather at Hampton's apartment before he must depart for prison.
-An allied gang leader offers Hampton money to flee the country, but he turns it down and instead orders a trust to be established with the money under Jake's name.
-As the evening progresses, O'Neal reluctantly drugs Hampton's drink and departs soon after.
+After Hampton's appeal is rejected, FBI Director J. Edgar Hoover orders that he be "neutralized" rather than allowing him to return to prison.
+Mitchell coerces O'Neal into helping with the plan by warning him that the BPP will turn on him if they find out he's an informant, and O'Neal reluctantly agrees to help.
+O'Neal is later handed a vial of sedatives and ordered to drug Hampton's drink with it by another undercover FBI collaborator, who hands O'Neal his old fake FBI badge to prove his credentials.
+The following evening, BPP members gather at Hampton's apartment before he must depart for prison.
+An allied gang leader offers Hampton money to flee the country, but he turns it down and instead orders that a clinic be established with the money in Jake's memory.
+During the evening, O'Neal reluctantly drugs Hampton's drink and departs soon after.
 Hours later, officers and agents raid the apartment and assassinate Hampton after shooting or injuring the other Black Panthers, while Deborah is arrested.
-Later, O'Neal meets with Mitchell, who gives him money and a pair of keys to a gas station he now owns.
+Later, O'Neal meets with Mitchell, who gives him money and a pair of keys to a gas station which is being given to him.
 O'Neal attempts to quit again but reluctantly accepts the money and keys and puts them in his pocket.

 Archive footage is shown of Hampton's speeches, including his funeral procession, and an interview O'Neal gave in 1989.
-The title cards state that O'Neal continued to work as an informant within the BPP before committing suicide in 1990.
+The title cards state that O'Neal continued to work as an informant within the BPP before taking his own life in 1990.
 A lawsuit was filed against the FBI in 1970 and 12 years later was settled for $1.85 million.
 As of the film's release, Fred Hampton Jr. and his mother serve as chairman and board member of the Black Panther Party Cubs.